Vinicius Junior says Spanish league ‘now belongs to racists' after enduring more abuse

 “It wasn’t the first time, or the second or the third.
 Racism is normal in LaLiga.
 The competition thinks it’s normal, as does the federation, and the opponents encourage it,” Vinícius said on Instagram and Twitter.
 “The league that once belonged to Ronaldinho, Ronaldo, Cristiano (Ronaldo) and (Lionel) Messi now belongs to racists … But I’m strong and I will fight until the end against the racists.
 Even if far from here.”

-The 22-year-old Vinícius, who is is Black, has been subjected to racist abuse since he came to play in Spain five years ago.
+The 22-year-old Vinícius, who is is Black, has been subjected to racist abuse since moving to Spain five years ago.

-Real Madrid coach Carlo Ancelotti considered replacing Vinícius after he said fans at Mestalla chanted “monkey” toward the star.
+Real Madrid coach Carlo Ancelotti considered replacing the star forward after Vinícius said fans at Mestalla chanted “monkey” toward him.
 He said Vinícius initially didn’t want to continue playing.

 “What happened today shouldn’t happen,” Ancelotti said.
 “When a stadium yells ‘monkey’ to a player, and the coach considers taking him out of the field because of that, it means that there is something bad in this league.”